phall1/silent-weights/docs/PUBLICATION_DRAFT.md

 ## 6. Conclusion

 This work demonstrates that neural steganography represents a practical and immediate threat to AI supply chain security.
 Our successful embedding of multi-megabyte payloads in production models with zero detection validates the critical nature of this vulnerability.
 The production-ready toolkit we contribute enables both offensive security research and defensive capability development.

+Our ongoing development of advanced statistical camouflage techniques demonstrates the evolving sophistication of potential threats, with methods that can evade even advanced detection systems through statistical distribution preservation, entropy masking, and adaptive embedding patterns.

 Future work should focus on advanced detection methods, fine-tuning resilience, and large-scale automated analysis of model repositories.
 The AI security community must urgently address these vulnerabilities as AI deployment continues to accelerate across critical infrastructure.